Code-Institute-Submissions/davepeyton-davepeytonmusic_MarResub/README.md

 ### *I checked the site layout and functionality with goolge chrome inspect tool*.<br>
 ### 1: Once I confirmed that the site is responsive. <br>
-### 2: All internal and external links worked and there were no issues with content layout. <br>
+### 2: All internal and external links work and there are no issues with content layout. <br>
 ### 3: I then uploaded and hosted with github and godaddy.